Greetings Johnny. Where does your story begin?

-Given the fact that, some of the band members were under age, where did you perform?
+Because some of the band members were underage, where did you perform?

 Everywhere, block parties, outside gigs, and nightclubs, but we couldn’t go near the bar, the number one rule, absolutely no booze!

 You recorded two albums with Orquesta Colon: Creepin’ Up (1971) and Adan y Eva (Adam and Eve, 1973).

 Yes.
 Even though we were the youngest band around, we were hot.
 Remember, at the time there were all these incredible bands: TNT, Eddie Palmieri, La Protesta, The Lebron Brothers, Ray Barretto, and Larry Harlow.
 Still, we were very popular.
 It was my first band and a beautiful experience.

 When did you move to Puerto Rico?

 1973.
 In 1974 I joined La Sonora Ponceña.

 In a past interview, you mentioned that you were jamming at a beach in Puerto Rico with Ralph Irizarry, Ismael Rivera, and Cortijo among others, and you learned La Sonora Poncena was seeking a conguero and a bongo player.

 Yes, it was the July 4th weekend.
 We were hanging out at Ocean Beach, near Condado and, to my surprise Cortijito who I met when he was playing with Kako in New York, recognized me.
 During a conversation with him, I learned that La Sonora was looking for a conguero and a bongo player.